Work Based Learning for Placement Providers

 How to offer and support a placement

-All placements will be approved by the Work Placement Team, to ensure that they are university-level, as well as checking that all insurances, health and safety considerations and risk assessments required are in place.
-Students will be provided with a Placement Objectives document to guide their discussions with you, as their Work Placement provider, around their Work Placement including the tasks and responsibilities of the role they will be undertaking to ensure that it’s mutually beneficial and that it ideally develops their future employability skills.
+The Work Placement Team will approve all placements to ensure that they are university-level, as well as checking that all insurances, health and safety considerations and risk assessments required are in place.
+Students will be provided with a Placement Objectives Document (POD) to guide their discussions with you, as their work placement provider, regarding the tasks and responsibilities of the role they will be undertaking to ensure that it’s mutually beneficial and that it develops their future employability skills.

-At the start of the Work Placement the supervisor should induct the student into your organisation.
-During the placement the student will be required to complete a timesheet to confirm that they have carried out the required number of hours for their placement.
-Finally, towards the end of placement we would also request that an appraisal be conducted with the student.
+At the start of the work placement the supervisor should induct the student into the organisation, including setting expectations for the placement, sickness absence reporting, emergency evacuation procedures and any relevant risk assessments and control measures, etc. During the placement, the student will be required to complete a timesheet to confirm that they have carried out the required number of hours for their placement.
+We would also encourage you to give feedback to the student throughout the placement in the form of regular progress meetings and to provide an end-of-placement appraisal which will help with their learning and reflections.

 There are two ways to offer a placement by completing an online Work Based Learning Placement Offer Form